tigerfarm/tigtaskrouterworker/README.md

 1. Configure your TaskRouter Workspace.
 2. Create a Studio flow to put incoming callers into the TaskRouter queue.
 3. Configure your Twilio phone number to use the Studio flow.
-4. Deploy a TaskRouter Worker application and set the environment variables.
+4. Deploy the TaskRouter Worker application and set the environment variables.
 5. Test.

 <img src="flowDiagram.jpg" width="500"/>